 Orfa has three children.
-19 yrs Froidis, 17 year old daughter Deris and 14 yr old Darvin.
+19 yrs son Froidis, 17 year old daughter Deris and 14 yr old son Darvin.
 Both Deris and Darvin are in school.
-Her husband and Froidis work on farms the states from December - June on a 6 month visa program.
+Her husband and Froidis work on farms in the US from December - June on a 6 month visa program.
 Her husband has been doing this for 16 years.
 You can tell she has been running this farm herself.

 She is definitely a leader in the Women's group.
-She spoke about the importance the group has to her.
-Through the organizing the women have access to trainings and grants.
+She spoke about the importance the group is to her.
+Through the organizing the women have access to training and grants.
 She has goats from Heifer International used for meat and milk.
 She also has a room on her house with a bread making business.
-Some of the Women’s group bake bread together once a week to sell and also to supply their families.
+Some of the Women’s group bake bread together once a week to sell and supply their families.

 While visiting with Orfa she was washing the coffee and with her son’s help laying it out on the patio to dry.
 She also spent some time raking the coffee on the patio to assure even drying.
 She is a hard working, forward thinking woman.

 Meet Juanita - Guatemala

 Juanita is married to Saul and they have 6 children ages 8-25 years old.
 We traveled 35 minutes up rugged roads into the mountains to arrive at their beautiful farm.
 Juanita is growing about 1.25 acres of organic coffee and 2.5 acres of conventional coffee.
 They have some cows for milk and meat and also 2 horses.
 They also grow some of their own corn and beans.